Gortin: Economy

 A stream of water or burn which runs through the village supplied the brewery with water as well as the saw mill and the two other mills.
 There was no other power at the time.
 These mills have been closed for about 100 years and are now derelict.
 Up to about 80 years ago, a pound existed on the outskirts of the village.
 This was a fenced enclosure where cattle and sheep which were found trespassing and in some cases destroying crops could be impounded and held until released by the owner on payment of a fee to the pound keeper for every day or part of a day on which the animals were held.

 There was a licence issued to the pound keeper otherwise he could not charge a fee for the detention of the animals, hence the saying 'your cow is in the pound.'
 Two trades have disappeared from the village during the past 70 years.
 One of them was a nailer, who made all sizes of nails from iron, called mailrod.
 The nails were not coated with any substance, the only tools used were a hammer and tongs, an anvil and a chisel.
 The other trade was a cooper, who made atts for holding butter and pails, tubs and barrels.
 The articles were all made to order.

-The Troubles in Gortin
+The Troubles

-On 25 May 1975 Albert Ballantine, a 19-year-old Protestant was killed by the Ulster Volunteer Force (UVF).
+On 25 May 1975, Albert Ballantine, a 19-year-old Protestant, was killed by the Ulster Volunteer Force (UVF).

 Places of interest

-Nearby Gortin Glen Forest Park was opened in 1967 and covers an area of 15.34 km2.
+Near the village is Gortin Glen Forest Park.
+This was opened in 1967 and covers an area of 15.34 km2.

-The Ulster History Park closed down in recent years.
-It is currently being redeveloped as part of the Glenpark Estate.
+The Ulster History Park, previously nearby, closed down in recent years.
+It was subsequently redeveloped as part of the Glenpark Estate, a tourist attraction and accommodation.